risinek/esp32-wifi-penetration-tool/README.md

 ### Power consumption
 Based on [Radioshuttle - Battery-Powered ESP32](https://www.radioshuttle.de/en/media-en/tech-infos-en/battery-powered-esp32/) article, ESP32 consumes around *80-180 mA* while operating on Wi-Fi interface.

+## Contributing
+Feel free to contribute.
+Don't hestitate to refactor current code base.
+Please stick to Doxygen notation when commenting new functions and files.
+This project is mainly build for educational and demonstration purposes, so verbose documentation is welcome.

 ## Disclaimer
 This project demonstrates vulnerabilities of Wi-Fi networks and its underlaying 802.11 standard and ESP32 platform can be utilised to attack on those vulnerable spots.
 Use responsibly against networks you have permission to attack on.